google/opencasebook/patents.md

 [^QuantaHeadnote]:_Quanta Comput., Inc. v.
 LG Elecs., Inc._, 553 U.S. 617, 128 S. Ct.
 2109 (2008), _available at_ [https://supreme.justia.com/cases/federal/us/553/617/](https://supreme.justia.com/cases/federal/us/553/617/)

-**QUANTA COMPUTER, INC., et al., PETITIONERS v.
-LG ELECTRONICS, INC.** on writ of certiorari to the United States Court of Appeals for the Federal Circuit

 *Justice Thomas delivered the opinion of the Court.*

 For over 150 years this Court has applied the doctrine of patent exhaustion to